Hindaun: Industries

 The city is known for its sandstone industry.
 The Red Fort, Akshardham Temple of Delhi, and Ambedkar Park are made of this sandstone.
 The slate industry is well rooted here and is important in the state.
 Slate is transported abroad also.
-Various small-scale industries, e.g. candle, battis, wooden toys, and plastic water pipes, also exist.
+Various small-scale industries, e.g. candle, battis, wooden toys, and plastic water pipes, also exist.Hinduan is also famous for its bangles.'Kheda' situated at 6 km from hindaun is a hub of industries and famous agricultural machinery.

 Tourist attractions

-The main places of attraction in Hindaun City are: The Prahladkund, forest, Hiranyakashayap ka kua, palace and the Narsinghji Temple, Shri Mahavirji Temple is a major pilgrimage center in Jainism.
+The main places of attraction in Hindaun City are the Prahladkund, forest, Hiranyakashayap ka kua, palace and the Narsinghji Temple, Shri Mahavirji Temple is a major pilgrimage center in Jainism.
 The Jaggar Dam of Jagar, Kundeva, Danghati, the Suroth Fort, City of Moradwaja, the castle of Garmora and Padampura, the Timangarh fort, Sagar Lake, Dhruv Ghata and the well of Nand-Bhaujai are some popular attractions.
 The temples of goddess Chamunda Mata Temple, Chinayata and Chamunda Mata Temple, Sankarghanta in western part of city, Nakkash Ki Devi - Gomti Dham (the heart temple of Hindaun City) with adjacent sacred pond termed as Jalsen pond.
 Radha-Raman Ji Temple and Shri Hardev Ji Temple are also famous and located within the city.

-List of Attractions
+List of attractions

 Dargah of Sufi Saint Shaikh Abdur-Rehmaan Chishti is also at Hadoli.
 The shrine has the grave (Maqbara) of the revered saint, Shaikh Abdur - Rehmaan Chisti nephew of greatest sufi saint of India Moinuddin Chishti in Ajmer, Rajasthan.

 As per provisional reports of Census India the population of Hindaun in 2011 was 105,690; of which male and female are 49,541 and 56,149 respectively.
 The sex ratio of Hindaun is 881 per 1000 males.

-As per the census, the total number literates in the city is 105,690 of which 56,149 are males and 49,541 are females.
-Average literacy rate of Hindaun is 76.58 percent of which male and female literacy was 87.79 and 63.94 percent.
+As per the census, the total number of literates in the city was 105,690, of whom 56,149 were males and 49,541 were females.
+The average literacy rate of Hindaun was 76.58 percent, of which male and female literacy was 87.79 and 63.94 percent, respectively.

-Total children (aged 0–6) in Hindaun are 45,451 as per figure from Census India report on 2011.
-There were 25,345 boys and 20,106 are girls.
-Child sex ratio of girls is 852 per 1000 boys.
+Total children (aged 0–6) in Hindaun were 45,451 as per figure from Census India report in 2011.
+There were 25,345 boys and 20,106 girls.
+The child sex ratio of girls was 852 girls per 1000 boys.